 That’s how I learned about black vinegar.
 The opening paragraph in the blog post hooked me:

 I haven’t been so excited about trying a new product in years.
-Once again, I’m humbled and thrilled by how much the food world has to offer.
-There’s always something new to learn and someone interesting to introduce you to it.
-After 30 years of studying, writing about, and making huge messes in my kitchen, black vinegar was not even a blip on my radar.
+After 30 years of studying, writing about, and making huge messes with food, black vinegar was not even a blip on my radar.
 So, on my next trip to Nashville’s K&S market (the Costco of Asian ingredients but with absolutely no staff to help you–you’re completely on your own), for the first time, I knew exactly what to buy.

 I couldn’t wait to taste it.
 Black vinegar is liquid smokiness, sweetness, bitterness, and sourness like nothing I’ve ever had.
 It is umami in a bottle, just like we say about liquid smoke.